Quantum control of continuous systems via nonharmonic potential modulation: Protocols

-After presenting state preparation and unitary implementation in various nonharmonic potential landscapes, we move on to two protocols that perform single-shot discrimination between two orthogonal states $\WaveFunction^{\pm}$ [see Fig.~\ref{fig3}(a)], providing an alternative to already existing methods in the considered setups.
-The first one involves a single nonharmonic well and is performed through imprinting opposite momentum kicks onto each of the states via a potential displacement, $\WaveFunction^{\pm}(\Pos) \rightarrow \WaveFunction^{\pm}(\Pos) \exp\left(\pm i \MomKick \Pos\right)$, where $\MomKick$ is chosen such that two phase-imprinted states are nonoverlapping in phase space.
-After the phase imprinting, a selective measurement takes place, which can be realized in, e.g., optical tweezer setup through the subsequent release of the trap in which time-of-flight evolution reveals spatially separated detection clicks for each of the states~\cite{Fuhrmanek2010,Brown2023a}.
-As an example, in Fig.~\ref{fig3}(a) $\WaveFunction^{\pm}(\Pos)$ are taken to be the two lowest eigenstates of the well.
-However, different choices can be implemented analogously and we show each of these momentum kick protocols in SM~\cite{SuppMat}.
-The second discrimination protocol involves a double-well potential landscape and utilizes spatial separation instead of the momentum one [see Fig.~\ref{fig3}(a)].
+After presenting state preparation and unitary implementation in various nonharmonic potential landscapes, we move on to two protocols that perform single-shot discrimination between two orthogonal states $\WaveFunction^{\pm} (\Pos)$ (see Fig.~\ref{fig7}), providing an alternative to already existing methods involving auxiliary systems in, e.g., superconducting circuits~\cite{Schuster2007}.
+The first one involves a single nonharmonic well and is performed through imprinting opposite momentum kicks onto each of the states via a potential displacement,

+where $\MomKick$ is chosen such that two phase-imprinted states are nonoverlapping in phase space.
+After the phase imprinting, a selective measurement takes place, which can be realized in, e.g., an optical tweezer setup through the subsequent release of the trap, in which time-of-flight evolution reveals spatially separated detection clicks for each of the states~\cite{Fuhrmanek2010,Brown2023a}.
+The reward function for such a momentum-kick protocol involves a sum of equally weighted fidelities,

+Note that in contrast to the unitary implementation, here the final relative phase between the states does not matter, as we aim only to distinguish the initial states.
+As an example, in Fig.~\ref{fig7} $\WaveFunction^{\pm}(\Pos)$ are taken to be the two lowest eigenstates of the well, and the protocol is shown in a schematic way.
+In Fig.~\ref{fig8}, we show in detail specific realizations of this and other momentum-kick protocols, utilizing a double-well Gaussian potential.
+They also involve other choices of orthogonal states for the discrimination, namely eigenstates of both $\SigmaX$ and $\SigmaY$ Pauli matrices.
+Such discrimination procedures then correspond to $\SigmaX$ and $\SigmaY$ measurements within a given two-level subspace.

+The second discrimination protocol involves a double-well potential landscape and utilizes spatial separation instead of the momentum one (see Fig.~\ref{fig7}).
 Initially, the states are fully confined to the left well and their discrimination is realized through a selective stealing protocol---if the state is $\WaveFunction^{+}(\Pos)$, then it ends up in the second well after the optimal shaking, while $\WaveFunction^{-}(\Pos)$ stays in the initial one.
-Then, large spatial separation between the wells enables selective measurement.
-Again, other discrimination tasks can also be implemented this way, which we show in SM~\cite{SuppMat}.
+Then, a large spatial separation between the wells enables selective measurement.
+The reward function for this protocol, the selective-stealing fidelity, reads